Hey America, welcome to the Seattleization of politics

 Namely: The candidate farthest to the left, Sanders, is the one who is winning.

-This has been a virtually ironclad rule in Seattle politics since about 2013: whoever out-lefts the field, wins.
+This has been a virtually ironclad rule in Seattle politics since about 2013: Whoever out-lefts the field, wins.
 There have been exceptions — Mayor Jenny Durkan, a more traditional labor Democrat, was to the right of her opponents when she won in 2017.
 But for the most part we’ve seen local voters racing pell-mell to the port side faster than politicians can lurch after them.

 This is now a national phenomenon among base Democratic voters, with Seattle just being an especially concentrated bellwether.
 Last month, Gallup, in its polling, reported “the largest degree of political polarization in any presidential year measured,” ever.

 Pew Research has been tracking attitudes since 1994 about core political values (things such as whether government should be bigger or smaller), and found that voters on both sides have moved sharply away from the center.
-Interestingly the left base (i.e. Seattle) has veered even farther left than the right base (i.e. MAGA-world) has tilted right, according to Pew.
+Interestingly, the left base (i.e. Seattle) has veered even farther left than the right base (i.e. MAGA-world) has tilted right, according to Pew.

 It’s why we may now be getting a showdown between right populist nationalism, under Donald Trump, versus left populist socialism, under Bernie Sanders.
 It’s a polarization smackdown.